Ouranosinc/Magpie/docs/authentication.rst

-Following any successful :term:`Authentication` request as presented in the previous section, the obtained ``Cookie`` defines which :term:`Logged User` attempts to accomplish an operation against a given protected URI. `Magpie` employs the same ``Cookie`` both for operations provided by its API and for accessing the real :term:`Resource` protected according to resolution of :term:`Effective Permissions` based on :term:`Applied Permissions` definitions.
+Following any successful :term:`Authentication` request as presented in the previous section, the obtained ``Cookie`` defines which :term:`Logged User` attempts to accomplish an operation against a given protected URI. `Magpie` employs the same ``Cookie`` both for operations provided by its API and for accessing the real :term:`Resource` protected behind the :term:`Proxy` according to resolution of :term:`Effective Permissions` based on :term:`Applied Permissions` definitions.

 Access to Magpie Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the :term:`Logged User` has sufficient :term:`Permissions`
+When a :term:`Logged User` has sufficient :term:`Permissions`, it will be allowed different levels of access to

-:ref:`perm_access`
+operate onto `Magpie` API paths.
+The specific requirements for each case are extensively presented in section
+:ref:`perm_access`.

 Access to Protected Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~